blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_intro.md

 ## 1. Dem-lean by district in TX: our demographic model vs. historical data

+*Introduction:* (Feel free to skip this part if you’ve already read our prior state analyses.)
 Our “demographic” model forecasts the potential Democratic lean of each new district in TX based on attributes like race, education, age, and population density.
 In the graph and table below,